American-Institutes-for-Research/EdSurvey_A_Users_Guide/11-statistical-methodology.Rmd

 ### Estimation of Regression Coefficients when Plausible Values are Used as a Predictor

 `lm.sdf` accepts subscale or subject scales on the left-hand side of a regression equation, as described above.
 This section further explains how `lm.sdf` and `glm.sdf` handle plausible values that are on the right hand side of the regression equation.
-In this section we describe this both when the outcome has plausible values and when it does not.
+In this section, we describe this both when the outcome has plausible values and when it does not.

 Let the dependent variable $y$, and $y_{ip}$ the $p$th plausible value for the $i$th unit and there are $m$ plausible values for each unit.
 Similarly, let the independent variable $x$ to be a scale or subscale and where $x_{ip}$ is the $p$th plausible value for the $i$th unit.
 The linear regression equation is